TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/17 - Esther/Esther 3/Esther 3.14.md

 ---

-A copy of the writing, that the decree should be given out in every province, was published unto all the peoples, that they should be ready against that day.
+A copy of the letter, that the decree should be given out in every province, was published to all the peoples, that they should be ready against that day.